 What we need is a ground up rebuild of the way data is handled so it can be properly classified, transmitted, stored, secured, and wiped.
-For lack of a better term, an open data interconnect model would need to be built with cooperation from governments, Software is the stuff that lives inside your computer; games...
-More companies, and Hardware is everything you can touch, including the keyboard...
-More manufacturers.
+For lack of a better term, an open data interconnect model would need to be built with cooperation from governments, software companies, and hardware manufacturers.
 Using the header information model from web browsers would allow data to be classified, indicate use, how long it should be stored and by whom, and the source of the data without having to reveal the data within to malicious parties.
 Building this model on a multilayer system would help to ensure its integrity without locking data to a specific corporate or government standard.

 In the ideal scenario, an open source standards body of government and non-government organizations would be convened to define this new data model to protect privacy and ensure standards are met and followed in all sectors.

-Hardware is everything you can touch, including the keyboard...
-More manufacturers must close holes that allow attackers to access information stored in Memory is a blanket term that can mean either RAM or Hard Dr...
-More after applications are closed.
-If you’ll recall, I mentioned a vulnerability in password managers that allows passwords to be read from Memory is a blanket term that can mean either RAM or Hard Dr...
-More even after they’re closed.
+Hardware manufacturers must close holes that allow attackers to access information stored in memory after applications are closed.
+If you’ll recall, I mentioned a vulnerability in password managers that allows passwords to be read from memory even after they’re closed.
 This simply shouldn’t happen, and is another artefact left from when computers were meant solely for large organizations and research institutions.

-Software is the stuff that lives inside your computer; games...
-More designers should be given a firm standard to be held to, not to make things more complicated, but to give them clear guidelines for how to build secure, functional applications that don’t result in weekly reports of data leaks and breaches.
+Software designers should be given a firm standard to be held to, not to make things more complicated, but to give them clear guidelines for how to build secure, functional applications that don’t result in weekly reports of data leaks and breaches.

 Governments need to have tools to identify what data should be secured and how to enforce standards violations.